froger-me/wp-packages-update-server/packages.md

 ```

 **Description**
-Fired after an attempt to prime a package from a remote repository has been performed.
+Fired after an attempt to prime a package from a Remote Repository has been performed.

 **Parameters**
 $result